Keep reading to learn what causes bleach damaged hair, whether you can repair damaged hair, and the best hair treatment for damaged hair.

 The first thing to do is make sure that you’re using a shampoo formulated for blonde hair.
 Blonde hair, particularly bleached blonde hair, has special needs when it comes to cleansing.

 That’s where Hair Growth & Repair Shampoo for Blondes comes in.
-This nourishing, gentle silver shampoo is specially formulated with creatine, Vitamin B5 and organic plant extracts from aloe vera, mango and blueberry to moisturise bleach damaged hair and protect it from further injury.
+This nourishing, gentle silver shampoo is specially formulated with creatine, Vitamin B5 and organic plant extracts from aloe vera, mango and blueberry to moisturize bleach damaged hair and protect it from further injury.

 Plus, it has active violet pigments which neutralise unwanted brassiness.
 Hair Growth & Repair Shampoo for Blondes also has a pH that’s almost identical to human skin, which means that it won’t irritate your scalp.